huggingface/transformers/docs/source/model_doc/clip.rst

 Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CLIP is a multi-modal vision + language model.
+CLIP is a multi-modal vision and language model.
 It can be used for image-text similarity and for zero-shot image
 classification.
 CLIP uses a ViT like transformer to get visual features and a causal language model to get the text
 features.
 Both the text and visual features are then projected to a latent space with similar dimentions.
 The dot
 product between the projected image and text features is then used as a similar score.